FedericoTs/FeedbackforFounders/documentation/auth_implementation_tracking.md

 - The auth audit script successfully identified all components using useAuth
 - All storyboard components are now properly wrapped with StoryboardAuthWrapper
+- Fixed issues with nested StoryboardAuthWrapper instances that were causing context conflicts
+- Restructured storyboard components to have a single StoryboardAuthWrapper at the top level
+- Removed redundant StoryboardAuthWrapper instances in nested components
 - The withAuth HOC is now available for use in isolated components
 - Documentation has been updated with comprehensive examples of HOC usage
 - Test storyboards have been created to verify both wrapping approaches (StoryboardAuthWrapper and withAuth HOC)